-To take this buckwheat banana bread to the next level, add 1/2 cup each of chopped walnuts, chopped pecans, and/or dairy free dark chocolate chips if desired.
+To take this vegan buckwheat banana bread to the next level, add 1/2 cup each of chopped walnuts, chopped pecans, and/or dairy-free dark chocolate chips if desired.

 Storage and freezing

-Store any leftovers in an airtight container, either at room temperature or in the fridge, for up to three days.
-Or store it in the freezer for up to six months.
+Store this buckwheat flour banana bread in an airtight container in the fridge for up to five days or freeze it for up to six months.
 Slice it up before freezing so you can easily defrost the perfect amount.
 Then let it thaw at room temperature or defrost it in the microwave or oven.

-These buckwheat muffins are sweet and chocolaty.
-They’re easy to make, filling, and freezer friendly.
+- These buckwheat muffins are easy to make, filling, and freezer-friendly.

 - 3 large ripe bananas